 The Outback setup took 14:45 minutes from start to finish, taking longer than all of the competition but one.
 You'll need a screwdriver to complete the assembly, and the user manual can be confusing.
 The instructions are in a different location than the pictures, and they seem to depart from how one would logically assemble it.

-The Hamax is easy to push and turn earning an impressive 9 of 10 in our tests for maneuverability.
+The Hamax is easy to push and turn in our tests for maneuverability.
 This performance is somewhat of a surprise as its larger size indicates it could have trouble in small spaces.

 The Outback swivel strolling wheel works well on flat surfaces and allows it to make tight turns in smaller spaces.

-Despite its wider footprint, the single front wheel has an advantage over the two side wheels on the Thule Chariot Cross 2 making it better indoors than the more expensive trailer.
+Despite its wider footprint, the single front wheel has an advantage over the two side wheels on the competition making it better indoors than the more expensive trailer.
 The Outback rolls over uneven terrain and bumps easily with the help of the large rubber rear tires.
 If you need to, you can tilt it back slightly to traverse things the smaller front wheel may struggle over.
-The Outback is a little heavy, but the wide set wheels disperse the weight well and prevent it from feeling burdensome.
+The Outback is a little heavy, but the wide-set wheels disperse the weight well and prevent it from feeling burdensome.

 The Hamax has useful suspension, and the seating area has adequate padding.
 While the suspension could be stiffer, we think little ones will be comfortable riding inside.